 The unload contacts at terminals 14 and 15 must be momentarily opened to unload and separate from the utility.
 When the contacts operate, the load decreases to the unload trip level.
 This unload trip level should set for the plant load, if one exists.
 Contacts across terminals 18, 19, and 20 operate to open the utility breaker.
-When the utility breaker opens, the generator system operates in isochronous load sharing.
+When the utility breaker opens, the master AGLC is deactivated and the generator system then operates in isochronous load sharing.

-Figure 2-1 Block Diagram of AGLC with APTL Control
+Figure 2-1.
+Block Diagram of AGLC with APTL Control

-Figure 2-2 Block Diagram of Single Engine AGLC; Base Load Control
+Figure 2-2.
+Block Diagram of Single Engine AGLC Base Load Control